 Audience Question: I’m a Product Manager here.
 I wonder what’s your advice on what’s the difference between from IC to your leadership position that you’re in now and how you would prepare for that in terms of, for example, strategic thinking and other aspects that you probably know much better than me?
 Thank you.

-Wini Hebalkar: Is there anything that Individual Contributors can do today to prepare themselves for that shift?
+Wini Hebalkar (SquareTrade): Is there anything that Individual Contributors can do today to prepare themselves for that shift?

 Audience Question: What I’m struggling with right now is managing my time.
 How much technology should I be studying versus how much leadership skills should I be studying?
 Like soft skills versus hard skills, which I believe should be called technical and non-technical skills.
 How do you find the perfect balance without jeopardizing your Individual Contributor role?

 Margaret Reeves (SquareTrade): I have thoughts.
 I think the switch from Individual Contributor to managing your first person is the toughest shift in your career.
 I know I did it terribly the first time I did it and I’ve seen other people do it terribly.
 When you’re a strong IC, you’re really good at your job, and you’re on all the details, and you know everything, and you know the technology, you know your product really well.
 And then you’ve gotta manage someone and you’ve gotta trust that they’re going to do it.

 Margaret Reeves (SquareTrade): You have to let go and empower them, and not micro … It’s really hard to not micromanage because especially if they’re taking over some of your stuff, and you know it so much better than them, and if only you were doing it, it would get done in half the time but you don’t have that time and that’s why you’ve got a helper.